Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 The editor also has a Settings sidebar pane with template-level options: the Owner kind picker (whether projects attach to a Household, Contact, or Business), the Kanban toggle (see Rename, describe, or toggle kanban), an Attachments section, and a Danger zone for deleting the project type.Changes save automatically.
 A status indicator at the top of the editor, beside the name and description, shows Saving… while a change is in flight and Saved once it is stored.
 If a required field is missing, the indicator changes to Unsaved changes and a toast explains what to fix.
 If the save itself errors out, it shows Save failed.

-Changes to a project type affect new projects only.
+Most changes to a project type affect new projects only.
 Existing projects keep their current milestone structure and tasks.
+Removing a milestone is the exception because it can move or complete active projects.

 Click the project type name or description at the top of the editor to edit either inline.Open the Settings pane and toggle Kanban view to display this project type as a pipeline tab on the Projects page.